-E. coli is not a significant source of pollution in the watershed.
-No segments of the watershed currently appear on the Indiana 303(d) list for impairment due to E. coli.
+E. coli is not a significant source of pollution in this watershed.
+There are no segments of the Middle Wabash-Little Vermillion watershed currently appearing on Indiana's 303(d) list for impairment due to E. coli contamination.

 3.1.2 Toxic Substances